mono/website/archived/pangobeginners.md

 Start a new Gtk\# 2.0 project using monodevelop.
 You will see in the References section of the Solution the following references: gdk-sharp, gtk-sharp, glib-sharp, glade-sharp and pango-sharp.
 So we don't need to make any more references because the project we created did it for us already.
 For other sorts of projects, you would need to add these yourself - just so you know.

 I assume that you know how to create a basic Gtk\# window and that your Main.cs file calls an instance of a Gtk application.
-See the standard tutorial at: [http://www.mono-project.com/GtkSharpBeginnersGuide]({{ site.github.url }}/GtkSharpBeginnersGuide) first if you don't understand this.
+See the standard tutorial at: [GtkSharpBeginnersGuide]({{ site.github.url }}/GtkSharpBeginnersGuide) first if you don't understand this.

 Change the MyWindow.cs file so that it looks like this: